maxint/kuaipan/README.md

 Logging is enabled by default.
 The log file locates at `/tmp/kpfuse.log`.
 If you has any issue, please upload the log file as attachment.

+# Local Cache

+The account data and local cache files are stored at `~/.kpfuse`.
+Cache files that elder than 30 days would be deleted.